GraspGPT: Leveraging Semantic Knowledge from a Large Language Model for Task-Oriented Grasping: Results

 \textbf{Task-Oriented Grasping} \ We conduct 100 trials on each held-out setting, with ten trials per object class or task.
 As presented in Table \ref{tab:real_grasp}, GraspGPT achieves high success rates (86.00\% and 91.00\%) in the perception stage, even though the object point clouds are captured from a single view.
 The performance drop from the perception stage to the action stage (71.00\% and 77.00\%) can be attributed to three primary reasons: (1) marginal grasp candidates generated by the grasp sampler; (2) incorrect evaluation by GraspGPT; (3) motion planning failure.
 The qualitative results of three test objects are shown in Figure \ref{fig:qualitative} (right). \\

 \textbf{Task-Oriented Manipulation} \ To support task-oriented manipulation (refer to Figure \ref{fig:real-robot}), we first utilize GraspGPT to generate task-oriented grasp poses for tool objects.
 Then, we design rule-based heuristics to determine the operating direction and effect points \cite{qin2020keto} on the target objects.
 As presented in Table \ref{tab:real_mani}, GraspGPT performs well in task-oriented grasping, achieving success rates of 75.00\%, 85.00\%, and 90.00\% in three tasks, respectively.
 However, due to its inability to adaptively model the relative pose \cite{pan2023tax} between the tool object and the target object, the success rates of task-oriented manipulation decrease, especially for pouring and scooping.
-Future work aims to extend GraspGPT to support task-oriented pick and place.